DayZ-Mirrors/dayzdockerserver/README.md

 Optionally, to avoid re-downloading large mods, the `activate` and `deactivate` workshop commands will simply disable the mod but keep its files.
 Keep in mind that mod updates will also update deactivated mods.

+The above is a bad example, as SimpleAutorun depends on Community Framework, which must also be installed, as well as made to load first.

 ### Looking under the hood